cesanta/mongoose-os/docs/javascript-api/udp.md

 title: UDP
 ---

-Smart.js implements a subset of Node.js UDP API.
+Mongoose IoT implements a subset of Node.js UDP API.
 This snippet demonstrates what is supported for client and server:

 ```javascript